arduino/forum-assets/user-guide/user-guide.md

 **Ready written code**
 Ready written code for every possible application does not exist, including for your application.
 Asking for the code for what you are trying to do will not get you anywhere, other than possibly some annoyed replies.
 You either have to write your own, which we are here to help with when you get stuck, or you can pay for someone else to write it for you.
 If you want someone to write code for you the place to ask is 'gigs and collaborations'.
 If you neither want to learn to write code yourself nor pay someone else to do it for you then this is probably not the right place for you.

-**Keep your signature short**
-A signature should be preferably one line, and relevant.
-A signature that links to some unrelated-looking site (like football competitions) is likely to get you banned as a spammer.

 **Be polite**
 A little courtesy and politeness goes a long way.
 Even if you think a question has been asked before, or you don't see the point of it, try to answer politely.
 Remember a lot of the posters with high post counts see the same questions every day, and they may get a bit terse if you appear not to have tried very hard to help yourself in the first place.
 You will find that if you respond in a friendly way, people will stick with you and you will almost certainly get your problem solved.
 Personal insults, rudeness and offensive language are not acceptable and will result in a ban.
 Stick to the topic.